bkolosk1/c19_rep/README.md

 ```

-In order to GridSearch the *SVD* representation
+In order to GridSearch the *SVD* representation space
 ```python

 for features in [10**3,25*10**2,5*10**3,10**4]: